adamsloma/Tangerine/README.md

 After you work for a while, stage your changes by typing `git add .`.
 To commit your changes, write `git commit -m "changes you made"`.

+After you've committed your changes, type `git pull` to syncronize your changes with any new changes that another team member may have pushed since you started working.
+This will only cause an issue if you both edited the same file.

-After you've committed your changes, type `git push` to push your changes to the remote repository.
+When you've verified there's no conflict with the latest iteration of your local repository and the latest iteration of the remote repository, type `git push` to update your changes to the remote repository.